Social Contribution

 Support for Construction of School Buildings

-2005 | Vocational training facility in Quang Tri Province |
+2023 Vocational training facility in Quang Tri Province (repairs)

-2009 | Trieu Dai Elementary School in Quang Tri Province |
+2024 Tu Quan Elementary School in Tuyen Quang Province

 Educational Support

-We have also made a donation of 100,000 US dollars to PetroVietnam University, established in 2011 by PetroVietnam, the state oil company of Vietnam, as a petroleum university whose goal is to develop human resources to lead the petroleum industry.
+We have also made a donation of 100,000 US dollars to PetroVietnam University, established in 2011 by PetroVietnam, the national oil company of Vietnam, as a petroleum university whose goal is to develop human resources to lead the petroleum industry.
 Since then, we have continued to provide scholarships and funding for operations, hosted interns from the university, and provided guidance for the preparation of graduation theses.

 Initiatives in Malaysia